-The manual will help to assure the Principles of CRA and CRA License Holders, the Modular Manufacturer, and the Managers of The Department Of Community Affairs, that every effort will be made by CRA Staff, their contractors and consultants to act faithfully on behalf of the Department of Community Affairs to provide competent professional services in Plan Review, Inspection, Monitoring and Technical Services performed in the enforcement of codes and standards of modular construction purchased by the modular building consumer.
+The manual will help to assure the Principals of CRA and CRA License Holders, the Modular Manufacturer, and the Managers of The Department of Business and Professional Regulation (DBPR) that every effort will be made by CRA Staff, their contractors and consultants to act faithfully on behalf of the Florida Modular Building Program.
+It is our intention to provide competent professional services in our Plan Review, Inspection, Monitoring and Technical Services, provided in the exercise of our contract to enforce the codes and standards of modular construction purchased by the Florida modular building consumer.

 The use of this manual in no way is intended to relieve the mandate for personnel to be familiar with the laws, codes or rules that govern the construction of modular buildings in Florida.
-All approvals or disapprovals are to be made from assessment and evaluation of provided documents that confirm code compliance/non-compliance.
-The manual is to be used as a guide in the continuity of code compliance and enforcement performed under the Authority and mandate of The Department of Community Affairs and the Laws of Florida.
+All approvals or disapprovals are to be made from assessment and evaluation of provided documents that confirm code compliance/ non-compliance.
+The manual is to be used as a guide in the continuity of code compliance and enforcement performed under the authority and mandate of The Florida Manufactured Building Act of 1979 (SS553.35).